Professor Stephan von Delft

 - 2016: Knowledge Transfer Partnership between the Adam Smith Business School and CCRS Brokers Ltd (with John Finch and Jillian Gordon), Economic and Social Research Council (ESRC), £143,000 (role: Co-Investigator)

-Stephan is interested in supervising PhD researchers in the fields of business models (development of platform business models) and innovation ecosystems (ecosystem strategies).
+Stephan is interested in supervising PhD researchers in the fields of strategy and entrepreneurship, especially business models and dynamic capabilities.

 Current PhD students